Rybnik Power Station

 Rybnik Power Station is a hard coal-fired power station at Rybnik in Poland.
 The power station was built in the 1970s.
 It has installed power generation capacity of 1,775 MW.
 The average annual production of electricity amounts to 9 TWh.
 Rybnik Power Station has two 120 m tall cooling towers and two large flue gas stacks, one with a height of 260 m and another with a height of 300 m.

-This hard coal power plant is located on the outskirts of the city of Rybnik in Upper Silesia (Silesian Voivodeship) the most industrialized region of Poland were most of the hard-coal mines and the majority of hard-coal power plants are located.
+This hard coal power plant is located on the outskirts of the city of Rybnik in Upper Silesia (Silesian Voivodeship) the most industrialized region of Poland where most of the hard-coal mines and the majority of hard-coal power plants are located.
 It is the biggest power plant in upper Silesia region.

 History

 The eight generation units of the Rybnik Power Station were commissioned in 1972–1978.
 In 1989, the Rybnik Power Station was separated from the Southern Power District and a separate state-owned company Elektrownia Rybnik was established.
 In 2001, the company was privatized to Électricité de France and EnBW Energie Baden-Württemberg.